DeaglePC/TeslaCamPlayer/README.md

 *   🔄 **Interactive PiP**: Click on any Picture-in-Picture view to make it the main video.
 *   🕰️ **Real-Time Clock**: See the actual date and time of the recording as you play.
 *   ⌨️ **Keyboard Shortcuts**: Control playback with your keyboard (`Space` for play/pause).
+*   🗺️ **Map Integration**: Click on the event's city to view the location on Gaode Map or Google Maps.
 *   🔒 **100% Private**: All processing is done locally in your browser.
 Your files are never uploaded.
 *   😊 **Emoji-Enhanced UI**: A touch of fun in the user interface.